Self Archetype

 Dig deeper with Sebastian →

-The central idea of the lapis Philosophorum plainly signifies the self … the opus with its countless symbols illustrates the process of individuation, the step-by-step development of the self from an unconscious state to a conscious one.
+The central idea of the lapis Philosophorum plainly signifies the self, so the opus with its countless symbols illustrates the process of individuation, the step-by-step development of the self from an unconscious state to a conscious one.

-Jung reads the alchemical lapis as a symbol of the Self and the entire opus as an allegory of individuation — the progressive conscientization of the Self Archetype.
+Jung identifies the alchemical lapis as a primary symbol of the Self and reads the entire opus alchymicum as a symbolic map of individuation—the progressive actualization of the Self into consciousness.

 Jung, Carl Gustav, Aion: Researches into the Phenomenology of the Self, 1951supporting